 Which European countries are open for vaccinated (and unvaccinated) travelers?

 Vaccinated travelers are now a precious asset, despite the fact that vaccines are not a reality in most of the world yet.
-Only 12 % of the global population has been vaccinated with at least one dose (on the 11th of June), and there is a huge imbalance among countries or continents.
-While Asia has vaccinated 7% of its population, South America has done 22%, Europe as a whole has reached 35% and North America (Mexico included) has immunized 39%.
-Special mentions go to Israel, which has 63% of its entire population vaccinated; the UK has 60%, and the United States has 51%.
+Only 29% of the global population has been vaccinated with at least one dose (on the 6th of August), and there is a huge imbalance among countries or continents (only 1.1% of people in low-income countries have been vaccinated with at least one dose).
+While Asia has vaccinated 30% of its population, South America has done 45%, Europe as a whole has reached 50% and North America (Mexico included) has immunized 49%.

 When does the EU allow non-essential travel?

-The most favorite beach-and-sun destinations, like the Mediterranean countries, have already outlined their plans to attract travelers – vaccinated and unvaccinated alike.
-This is in line with the position of the European Commission to ease restrictions for the summer campaign.
-Until mid-May, some countries were closed for non-essential international travel, but that rule has started to be replaced by a more flexible one, allowing the entrance of travelers even though with some conditions.
+The most favorite beach-and-sun destinations, like the Mediterranean countries, are very much in line with the position of the European Commission to ease restrictions for the summer campaign.
+Until mid-May, most of the European countries were closed for non-essential international travel, but that rule started to be replaced by a more flexible one, allowing the entrance of travelers even though with some conditions.
+However, travelers from countries labeled as of “high risk” might be banned from entry in some destinations.

 We made a selection below of the best European countries to travel to in summer, even for unvaccinated travelers.
-Keep in mind that even if tourists are welcome, Covid protocols are still in place and travelers should be aware that they will have to fill out a Passenger Locator Form provided by the destination, besides following safety vacation rules.
+Keep in mind that even if tourists are welcome, Covid protocols are still in place and travelers should be aware that they will have to fill out a Passenger Locator Form provided by the destination’s health authorities, besides following safety vacation rules.

 European countries to travel without quarantine